akovtak/hand_tracker/README.md

-created by ChatGPT-5.1 because i'm too lazy
+README was created by ChatGPT-5.1 because i'm too lazy

+---
+---